baihuqian/baihuqian.github.io/_posts/HomeNetworking/2020-11-29-secure-home-network-network-design-considerations-for-cord-cutters.md

 title: Secure Home Network - Network Design Considerations for Cord Cutters
 date: '2020-11-29 15:21'
 tags:
+  - HomeNetwork
-  - Networking
+  - CordCutter
 ---

 Cord-cutters refers to people who cancel their subscriptions to multichannel television services available over cable or satellite or drop pay television channels by replacing them with rival media available over the Internet.
 I personally don't have any cable TV subscriptions; but I have Amazon Prime Video and Netflix subscriptions, and I play lots of contents via AirPlay and Plex.
 This post discusses considerations of network design to achieve a good experience for internet-based content viewing.

 # Smart TV
 Most new TVs today are "smart", meaning they run an operating system that can have "apps".
 Even if your TV is not, there are cheap HDMI dongles (around 30 to 100 dollars) that can turn your TV into a smart one.
 These devices run a vendor-modified *Android TV*, a version of the Android operating system developed by Google for television sets, digital media players, set-top boxes, and soundbars.
 The OS supports apps for streaming services and provides support for mirroring content from other devices, such as smartphones and tablets.